startnao/hexo/source/_posts/Python-OpenCV-and-Nao.md

 ### a.
 First try: percentage of the image in movement

 Our first implemetation used a percentage of the image covered by red rectangles: if more than 30% of the image was in movement, we trigger the actions.
-However, this method wasn't greate for two main reasons:
+However, this method wasn't great for two main reasons:

 - We didn't have a notion of time, so a single big movement could be enough to trigger the system ;
-- Every single movement, even the smallest ones like a face movement, we tracked, so the percentage was pretty bad ;
+- Every single movement, even the smallest ones like a face movement, were tracked, so the percentage was pretty bad ;

 ### b.
 Improve the method by adding time and ignoring some rectangles